CurvSurf/FindSurface-Sample-BasicSample/Readme.md

 This sample source code presents the simplest usage of FindSurface SDK.

 The sample program reads sample.xyz file and automatically finds primitives around pre-defined positions.
+Without the sample.xyz file, it won't work at all, so make sure that you download the file [here](https://github.com/CurvSurf/FindSurface-Sample-BasicSample/releases).

 **The sample only runs with our FindSurface SDK library files (FindSurface.dll, etc.).**